 Staff Budgets: Mrs Grimsey asked whether the budget of £200 allocated to each teacher from PA funds, along with an ICT budget, would continue for this year.
 Rebecca confirmed this would continue.
 However, it appears there are some administrative issues to resolve over last year’s allocation as the accounts show £1,108 of the original budget is still left to spend.
 It is understood that the teachers have used the funds so Heather will speak to Tara in the school office to reconcile the invoices so that last year’s accounts can be closed.
 Any unused funds will go back into the pot for the coming year.
 Mrs Kimber and Mrs Rackstraw will be taking over the links to the PA and will monitor staff spending of their budgets going forward.
 The accounts show £545 is remaining of the previous ICT budget.
 Mrs Grimsey thought this was unspent due to waiting for the new curriculum to be confirmed and also an upgrade that is due to happen soon.
 Rebecca did not want to add to the ICT budget at present, given that there is a substantial amount still allocated.
 However, should there still be a need for more ICT once this budget has been used, we can revisit the allocation.
 Sara O’Connor is very keen to follow up with Mrs Rodbourne to gain a greater understanding of the ICT requirements.
 Action: SO’C

 Rebecca stated the need for parents to have a clear understanding of what we are raising funds for and the impact this will have on school life.
-With this in mind, Mrs Grimsey will come to the next meeting with a “wish list” of ideas which the Committee will vote on whether we can support some or all of them.
+With this in mind, Mrs Grimsey will come to the next meeting with a “wish list” of ideas with full costings which the Committee will vote on whether we can support some or all of them.
 Action: GG

 Treasurer’s Report